ruv1ru/FrequencyCalculator/README.md

 # FrequencyCalculator

+Function that takes an array of integers, and returns an array of integers containing those integers which are most common in the input array.

 |                       Method |        Mean |      Error |     StdDev |
 |----------------------------- |------------:|-----------:|-----------:|
 |       BmGetMostCommonViaLinq |    10.21 ms |  0.1408 ms |  0.1317 ms |